Black Mountain Nature Reserve

 - Black Mountain is part of the Heritage Tracks of Canberra.

-- Cycling/mountain bike riding is only permitted on management trails, marked mountain bike trails and the Centenary Trail.
+- Cycling/mountain bike riding is only permitted on sealed roads, management trails and the marked Centenary Trail.

 - There are picnic tables near the car park half way up Black Mountain Drive.
 Otherwise, picnic in the shade of an ancient gum tree.